-- · Attend an annual training session - Submit a signed designated Participating Contractor participation agreement, along with a signed copy of the company's W-9 (W-9 must have a physical address of business; a P.O.
+- · Attend an annual training session - Submit a signed designated Participating Contractor participation agreement, along with a signed copy of the company's W-9 (must have a physical business address; a P.O.
 Box will not be accepted) - Submit at least one paid application per program year

-Once a contractor completes Participating Contractor training and submits at least one paid application, they will enter a 90 day probationary period.
-Once the 90 day probationary period is met, a contractor will be given Participating Contractor status.
+Once a contractor completes Participating Contractor training and submits at least one paid application, they will enter a 90-day probationary period.
+Once the 90-day probationary period is met, a contractor will be given Participating Contractor status.
 The program reserves the right to remove contractors from Participating Contractor status should any issues arise with the company.

-Existing 2024 Participating Contractors will be grandfathered into the program and be eligible for third-party payment until 2024, at which time they must renew their status.
-At that time, as long as they have attended training for the 2024 program year and have submitted one paid application in 2024 their Participating Contractor status will be renewed.
-They will not be required to wait the 90 day probationary period to renew their status.
+Existing 2024 Participating Contractors will be grandfathered into the program.
+They are eligible for third-party payment in 2025 if they have attended a 2025 program year training and have submitted one paid application in 2024.
+They will not be required to wait the 90-day probationary period to renew their status.